 The Dame Malvina Major Foundation offers a range of scholarships to young performers to help them to achieve their dreams.
 As a trusted charity, the Foundation also manages scholarships and named donations or bequests that support the performing arts on behalf of other trusts and individuals.

-This scholarship to enable talented young singers to return to New Zealand to perform in a professional opera season was started in 2008 in memory of one of New Zealand’s most promising vocal talents of yesteryear.
+This award, to enable talented New Zealand artists to return home to perform in a professional opera season, was established in 2008 in memory of one of New Zealand’s most promising vocal talents of yesteryear.
 The soprano, Mina Foley, captivated New Zealand audiences with the quality and technique of her singing in the 1950s.
-The Foundation has assisted New Zealand Opera to bring back a number of outstanding young singers from the United Kingdom and Europe to perform leading roles
+The Foundation has assisted New Zealand Opera to bring back a number of outstanding young artists from the United Kingdom and Europe to perform leading roles.
+Since 2018, Ryman Healthcare has partnered with the Foundation to sponsor this award.

 - James Benjamin Rodgers 2016